michaeladler/aoc-2022/README.md

 First tricky puzzle this year.
 Initial (naive) solution for part 1 took ~24 seconds to compute the answer.
 The optimized version
 (different algorithm) runs in just ~300 ms.

+### Day 17

+Part 2 is quite tricky as well but it's a beautiful puzzle.

 ## Resources

 - https://github.com/TheAlgorithms/Rust